 Although the MS in Nutrition Sciences, LMDP Track does not qualify you to become a Registered Dietitian Nutritionist, this track provides you the opportunity to gain the knowledge and professional skills to apply nutrition for physical activity and disease prevention.
 You will also gain an in-depth understanding of nutritional biochemistry, gain skills to practice basic nutrition education of the public and the opportunity to plan community interventions to promote health throughout the lifespan.

-The MS in Nutrition Sciences, LMDP Track accepts admission for fall, spring and summer terms. *Please note the program is accepting applications now, but the program does not begin until Fall 2016.
+The MS in Nutrition Sciences, LMDP Track accepts admission for fall, spring and summer terms.
 The application deadline dates are as follows:

 Fall Term: July 1st